FahadSalamatRandhawa/learn-nextjs/stepxx_web3/step04_hardhat/step01_hardhat_sendANumber/README.md

 >*I will explain the code step by step in the files*, the explanation I provide about the `Code` will be wirtten in `/*explanation*/` and not the `//`
->Tip : if your imports keep giving error even after correct dependency, press windows+shift+p, and run Developer Window Reload in VS Code
+>Tip : if your imports keep giving error even after correct dependency, press `windows+shift+p`, and run Developer Window Reload in VS Code